 Michael – I hope it hasn’t got weird?

-Still can’t sleep.
-Who knows when I’ll next be lying in this bed?
+Can’t sleep.
+Who knows when I’ll be lying in this bed next?
 It’s making me feel quite nostalgic.
 After all it has seen a lot of action – late night snacks and movie marathons mostly.
-For a Gay I’m practically virginal.
+For a Gay, I’m practically virginal.

 My initial bed-based shenanigans may have been with the moist bikini-areas of lady-folk, but I’d never enjoyed them.
 They never felt natural, more endured, something to get through as quick as possible and with the minimum amount of gagging.
-Deep down I knew which side my bread was buttered, but I was doing my damn hardest to ignore it.
-The only gays I knew of were on the telly, and none of them were like me, so I kept my head down and tried to blend in, hoping the feelings would go away.
-It wasn’t until I turned twenty that I finally accepted that they wouldn’t, by which time I’d wasted several years of my life, put myself through some pretty significant mental anguish, and through some kind of psychological-association had developed a seafood allergy.
+Deep down I knew which side my bread was buttered.
+It wasn’t until I turned twenty that I finally accepted that I was, in Rachel’s terminology, ‘a bone smuggler’.
+By that point, I’d wasted several years of my life, put myself through some pretty significant mental anguish, and – through some kind of psychological-association – had developed a seafood allergy.

-I’ve lost nearly two year to him, but what makes me most upset isn’t the waste of my life, it’s breaking the promise I made to Gran.
+I’ve wasted nearly two years to him, but what makes me most upset is breaking a promise to Gran.
 Not long before she died, she’d asked one thing of me.